 Elephants are numerous.
 Particularly during the dry season.
 As well as a huge range of other wildlife species.
 From buffalo, giraffe, lion, leopard, cheetah, wild dog, hyena, jackal.
 And the full range of antelope.
 Large and small; including the red Lechwe.
 Plus limited numbers of both black and white rhinos.

 Wild dogs are regularly seen here.
-It is thought that the Moremi area contains about thirty percent of all living wild dogs.
+In fact, it is thought that the Moremi area contains about thirty percent of all living wild dogs.

 Scenic helicopter flips over the Delta are increasingly popular.